poyaz/multi-squid-ipv4-proxy-api/README.md

 This API use for a login user

-Output of this API (token) use in below API:
+The output of this API is a token, and you can this token in below API list:

 * `GET /v1/user`
 * `PUT /v1/user/:username/password`